BlackMesaDude/SADL/README.md

 **Advanced Encryption Standard** (or *AES*) is an algorithm that uses temporary matrice buffers to shift and mix the data accordingly.

-The process starts by defining a 128-bit buffer where each byte will be combined accordingly in a bitwise xor manner.
-Additionally, the buffer is even more combined after a certain amount of steps using a look-up table and cyclical mixing the buffer even more.
+The process starts by defining a 128-bit buffer where each byte will be combined accordingly in a *bitwise* ***xor*** manner.
+Additionally, the buffer is even more shuffled after a certain amount of steps using a look-up table and cyclical mixing the buffer even more.

 ## Jenkins